Skip to main content

 Overview

-I built StageFlow to give teams one place to configure scans, watch execution, and triage findings without sending targets or artifacts to third-party SaaS.
-The product accepts live URLs and ZIP-based static builds through the same playground, runs scanners in rootless Podman pods, and streams job progress back over SSE while artifacts and reports are assembled behind the scenes.
+I built StageFlow to give teams one place to configure scans, watch execution, and triage findings without sending data to third-party SaaS.
+The product accepts live URLs and ZIP-based static builds through the same playground, runs up to eight scanners in rootless Podman pods, and streams job progress over SSE.

 Highlights

-• One playground handles both live URL and ZIP-based scan intake.
+One playground handles both live URL and ZIP-based scan intake through the same job model.

-• Per-job Podman pods isolate extractors and scanners behind durable JetStream events.
+Per-job Podman pods isolate extractors and up to eight scanners behind durable JetStream consumers with 10-minute ACK waits and PostgreSQL-backed idempotency.

 Problem